intelowlproject/IntelOwl/docs/source/Usage.md

 * `YETI` (Your Everyday Threat Intelligence): scan an observable on a [YETI](https://github.com/yeti-platform/yeti) instance.
 * `Zoomeye`: [Zoomeye](https://www.zoomeye.org) Cyberspace Search Engine recording information of devices, websites, services and components etc..
 * `Validin`:[Validin](https://app.validin.com/) investigates historic and current data describing the structure and composition of the internet.
+* `TweetFeed`: [TweetFeed](https://tweetfeed.live/) collects Indicators of Compromise (IOCs) shared by the infosec community at Twitter.\r\nHere you will find malicious URLs, domains, IPs, and SHA256/MD5 hashes.

 ##### Generic analyzers (email, phone number, etc.; anything really)

 Some analyzers require details other than just IP, URL, Domain, etc. We classified them as `generic` Analyzers.
 Since the type of field is not known, there is a format for strings to be followed.